hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `object_lock_enabled` - (Optional, **Deprecated**) Indicates whether this bucket has an Object Lock configuration enabled.
 Valid value is `Enabled`.
 Use the top-level argument `object_lock_enabled` instead.

+### Versioning

+~> **NOTE:** Currently, changes to the `versioning` configuration of _existing_ resources cannot be automatically detected by Terraform.
+To manage changes of versioning state to an S3 bucket, use the `aws_s3_bucket_versioning` resource instead.
+If you use `versioning` on an `aws_s3_bucket`, Terraform will assume management over the versioning state of the S3 bucket, treating additional versioning state changes as drift.
+For this reason, `versioning` cannot be mixed with the external `aws_s3_bucket_versioning` resource for a given S3 bucket.

+The `versioning` configuration block supports the following arguments:

+* `enabled` - (Optional) Enable versioning.
+Once you version-enable a bucket, it can never return to an unversioned state.
+You can, however, suspend versioning on that bucket.
+* `mfa_delete` - (Optional) Enable MFA delete for either `Change the versioning state of your bucket` or `Permanently delete an object version`.
+Default is `false`.
+This cannot be used to toggle this setting but is available to allow managed buckets to reflect the state in AWS

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: